 Estimated reading time: 14 minutes

 Why do I need to learn this?
 I hate CSS.

-Whether you’re working with the latest version of a language, a new framework, or trying to make your product work with someone’s code, to be able to scale, you need a solid foundation.
+Whether you’re working with the latest supported version of a language, a new framework, or trying to make your product work with someone else’s code; to scale you need a solid foundation.

-A common mistake I see is developers overwriting an HTML tag's default display properties for no reason.
-If you are overwriting the HTML tags' default CSS styles, you need to ask yourself why.
+A common CSS mistake I see is developers overwriting an HTML tag’s default display properties for no reason.

 For instance, the default display property of a List Item is “list-item”.